yerinsmgmt/markdowns/send.md

 # 12. Field Operations / Installation / Maintenance

-> **In plain words.** Technicians who install and fix things on site.
-A customer's message becomes a job brief, the manuals become something they can ask questions of, and a voice note becomes a service report.
+> **In plain words.** These are the technicians who drive out to install or repair something.
+This section turns a customer's WhatsApp message into a proper job brief before anybody leaves, lets a technician ask the manual a question instead of phoning the office, and turns the voice note they record at the end into a written service report.

 ## This should be a first-class department.